hillaryychan/COMP3231/notes/04_Deadlock.md

 There are four conditions for deadlock:

-1. **Mutual exclusion** condition - each resource is assigned to 1 process or is available
+1. **Mutual exclusion** condition - each resource is either assigned to 1 process or is available
 2. **Hold and wait** condition - processes holding resources can request additional resource
-3. **No pre-emption** condition - previously granted resources cannot be forcibly taken away
+3. **No pre-emption** condition - allocated resources cannot be forcibly taken away
-4. **Circular wait** condition - there must be a circular chain of 2 or more processes.
-Each process is waiting for resources held by the next member of the chain
+4. **Circular wait** condition - there must be a circular chain of 2 or more processes with each process waiting for resources held by the next member of the chain

 ## Deadlock Modelling